zaki-ananda/SecurityOnion-LibvirtSetup/README.md

 ![Diagram](https://github.com/zaki-ananda/SecurityOnion-LibvirtSetup/blob/main/Security%20Onion%20-%20Two%20Laptop-Page-6.drawio.png)

 ## 3. Simulation
 Now, on each of the network host, try to ping each other.
 Then, try to use NMAP to simulate reconnaisance attack scenarios (eg: `nmap -sS <victim_host_ip>`).
-Some alerts should pop up on the Security Onion COnsole.
+Some alerts should pop up on the Security Onion Console.